lexibank/tlopo/out/vol4/chapter8.md

 ## Notes

-[^1]: I am indebted to Frank Lichtenberk.
-John Lynch, Meredith Osmond.
-Malcolm Ross and Anna Wierzbicka for valuable comments on a draft of this paper, to John Lynch for pointing to additional Vanuatu and New Caledonian comparisons, and to Paul Geraghty, Frank Lichtenberk and the late Nigel Oram, for providing information about the generic terms for ‘fish’ in Standard Fijian, To’aba’ita and Motu, respectively.
+[^1]: I am indebted to Frank Lichtenberk, John Lynch, Meredith Osmond, Malcolm Ross and Anna Wierzbicka for valuable comments on a draft of this paper, to John Lynch for pointing to additional Vanuatu and New Caledonian comparisons, and to Paul Geraghty, Frank Lichtenberk and the late Nigel Oram, for providing information about the generic terms for ‘fish’ in Standard Fijian, To’aba’ita and Motu, respectively.

 [^2]: The discussion that follows draws heavily on [Cruse](../sources/Cruse1986) ([1986](../sources/Cruse1986)) and [Wierzbicka](../sources/Wierzbicka1984) ([1984](../sources/Wierzbicka1984), [1996](../sources/Wierzbicka1996)).